msobanjo/courseware/topics/terraform/modules/resources/README.md

 }
 ```

-In this example `example_instance` has a dependency on the `example-admin-role`.
+In this example `example_instance` has a dependency on the `example-admin-role`

 #### count

-By default, terraform configures only one real infrastructure object.
+By default, terraform configures only one infrastructure object.

-Although, in some cases you want to manage several similar objects.
+If you wanted to configure several similar infrastructure objects that is possible as well.

 Terraform has two ways to do this: **count** and **for_each**, first we'll look at *count*.

-*Count* accepts a whole number, it then creates that number of instances of the resource.
+*Count* accepts a whole number, it then creates that number of instances of the resource where it is declared.

-Here's an example of creating four instances through the use of count:
+Here's an example of creating four instances by using count:

 ```hcl
 resource "aws_instance" "server" {